seng499-company2/algorithm2/README.md

 ```

 ## Usage
 The algorithm 2 module may then be imported into and called from the backend.
-In the example below
+Below,
-`course_enrollment` `program_enrollment` and `schedule` are python dictionaries or
-JSON strings.
-A schedule object with capacities assigned is encoded as a JSON string and returned
+`course_enrollment` `program_enrollment` and `schedule` are expected to be python dictionaries.
+A schedule object with capacities assigned is encoded as python dictionary and returned to caller.
-to caller.

 ```python
 from forecaster.forecaster import forecast